 Women can begin massage therapy at any point in their pregnancy – during the first, second, or third trimester.
 We are recommending that a woman not have a massage during the first trimester.
-If the pregnancy is not high rish and the woman is healthy and would like the massage in the first trimester, we will provide it with a recomendation from their doctor.
+If the pregnancy is not high risk and the woman is healthy and would like the massage in the first trimester, we will provide it with a recommendation from their doctor.

 Incorporating Massage Into Your Prenatal Care

 The benefits of massage can improve overall prenatal health for many pregnant women.
-Along with the guidance and advice of a prenatal care provider, massage therapy can be incorporated into routine prenatal care as an emotional and physical health supplement proven to improve pregnancy outcome and maternal health.
+Along with the guidance and advice of a prenatal care provider, massage therapy can be incorporated into routine prenatal care as an emotional and physical health supplement proven to improve pregnancy outcomes and maternal health.
 Consult with your midwife or obstetrician before beginning any new therapeutic practice.
-We do not recommend a 2 hour massage during pregnancy, it is difficult to stay comfortable for that length of time.
+We do not recommend a 2-hour massage during pregnancy, it is difficult to stay comfortable for that length of time.